joetjo/jopLauncher/README.md

 No manual available - but here a list of **How to ?**

-> My game use a generic launcher name use for many game, how automatic detection will deal with it ?
+> My game use a generic launcher name use for many games, how automatic detection will deal with it ?

 On first game that use the generic name, select it in history ( or search result ) and set a custom mapping using 'map' button' and set mapping to `PARENT`.
 Folder name will be used instead of executable name.

-> My game executable name use ( automatic name ) is not really a good one, can I change ot ?
+> My game executable name use ( automatic name ) is not really a good one, can I change it ?

 Select game in history ( or search result ) and set a custom mapping using 'map'.
 Set the name you want instead of the original executable name.

 > Jop Game Launcher has detect a process that is not a game, how to remove it ?

 Select invalid game in history ( or search result ) and use `exclude` button.
 This executable will be removed and ignore if detected again.
+There is currently ne way to cancel the exclude mode though the GUI ( storage in json format has te be edited manually ).

 > How to reset stat for a game ?